DonEasy1/KeenV1/README.md

 * add a navbar to all templates
 * style the new campground form

+# Add Mongoos
+* Install and configure mongoose
+* Setup campground model
+* Use campground model inside of our routes

 # KeenKamp

 > A Node.js web application project spawned from the Udemy course - [The Web Developer Bootcamp by Colt Steele](https://www.udemy.com/the-web-developer-bootcamp/)